norvig/paip-lisp/docs/chapter11.md

 It turns out there are more similarities than differences.
 This indicates two things: (1) there is a generally agreed-upon style for writing these functions, and (2) good programmers sometimes take advantage of opportunities to look at other's code.

-The question is : Can you give an informal proof of the correctness of the algorithm presented in this chapter?
+The question is: Can you give an informal proof of the correctness of the algorithm presented in this chapter?
 Start by making a clear statement of the specification.
 Apply that to the other algorithms, and show where they go wrong.
 Then see if you can prove that the `unify` function in this chapter is correct.